 - Motorized transportation (both public and private) and all movements (e.g., walking and biking) require government approval.
 Exceptions exist for those who have received government permission to conduct essential services.

 - Are U.S. citizens required to quarantine?
 Yes

-- Commercial passenger flights were stopped in March 2020 and have not resumed, and land borders are closed.
-Those arriving by charter flight with special permission from the Eritrean government, are subject to 7 days of quarantine at a designated quarantine hotel, followed by a negative PCR test.
+- All travelers are subject to 7 days of quarantine at a designated quarantine hotel, followed by a negative PCR test.

 - Hotel rooms reportedly cost between 250 and 400 nakfa a night.
 Meals cost between 40 and 135 nakfa.